Challenger 2: Production and delivery

-Production began in 1993 at two primary sites: Elswick, Tyne and Wear and Barnbow, Leeds, with over 250 subcontractors involved.
-The first tanks were delivered in July 1994.

-The Challenger 2 failed its acceptance trials in 1994, and it was forced into the Progressive Reliability Growth Trial in 1995.
-Three vehicles were tested for 285 simulated battlefield days.

 The tank was then accepted into service in 1998.
 An equally important milestone was the In-Service Reliability Demonstration (ISRD) in 1998.
 The CR2 In-Service Reliability Demonstration (ISRD) milestone was successfully achieved in January 1999.
 The ISRD took place from September to December 1998.
-12 fully crewed tanks were tested at the Bovington test tracks and the Lulworth Bindon ranges.
+Twelve fully crewed tanks were tested at the Bovington test tracks and the Lulworth Bindon ranges.
 The tank exceeded all staff requirements.

+Later developments and possible replacement

-The Challenger 2 entered service with the British Army in June 1998, with the Royal Scots Dragoon Guards, with the last delivered in 2002.
+The Challenger 2 entered service with the Royal Scots Dragoon Guards, with the last delivered in 2002.
 After the Army 2020 restructuring, only three Challenger 2 Tank Regiments will remain: the Queen's Royal Hussars, the King's Royal Hussars and the Royal Tank Regiment, each of which is the tank regiment of an Armoured Infantry Brigade.
 A single Army Reserve regiment, The Royal Wessex Yeomanry, will provide reservist Challenger crews to the regular regiments.

 The Trojan minefield breaching vehicle and the Titan bridge-laying vehicle based on the chassis of the Challenger 2 were shown in November 2006.
-66 are to be supplied by BAE Systems to the Royal Engineers, at a cost of £250 million.
+Sixty-six are to be supplied by BAE Systems to the Royal Engineers, at a cost of £250 million.

 A British military document from 2001 indicated that the British Army would not procure a replacement for the Challenger 2 because of a lack of foreseeable conventional threats in the future.
 However, IHS Jane's 360 reported in September 2015 that following discussions with senior Army officers and procurement officials at DSEI 2015 and the head of the British Army, General Sir Nick Carter, that the British Army was looking at either upgrading the Challenger 2 or outright replacing it.
 Sources confirmed that the future of the MBT was being considered at the highest levels of the Army.

 This stemmed from the British Army's concern with the new Russian T-14 Armata main battle tank and the growing ineffectiveness of the ageing L30 rifled gun and the limited types of ammunition supported.
 It was confirmed that numerous armoured vehicle manufacturers had discussions with the MoD about a potential replacement for the Challenger 2.
 Shortly after, the British Army decided that purchasing a new tank would be too expensive and chose to proceed with the Challenger 2 Life Extension Project (LEP).
 The Challenger 2 is expected to remain in service until 2025.

+Between 2010 and 2014, 43 Challenger 2 tanks were disposed of as "beyond any economic repair".

 The maintenance contract was let sometime in 2021.